guervild/bugmenot-cli/README.md

 # bugmenot-cli

-*bugmenot-cli* is a command line tools to request logins that have been shared on [bugmenot.com](http://bugmenot.com)
+*bugmenot-cli* is a command line tool to request logins that have been shared on [bugmenot.com](http://bugmenot.com)

 ## Install
 ```